 The College establishes long-range strategic goals and supporting objectives through the DMC Strategic Plan.
-Through the Strategic Plan 2009-2014 Access to Excellence, each of these goals and objectives were supported and implemented through
+Through the Strategic Plan.
+2014-2019 "Reach Forward.
+Deliver Excellence," each of these goals and objectives are supported and implemented through more specific objectives by each department, program and unit of the College (see Figure 1).

-DMC utilizes WEAVE, an assessment and planning management software, to document, organize and report quality improvement processes.
+DMC utilizes WEAVE, an assessment and planning management software, to document, organize and report continuous quality improvement processes throughout all levels of the College's educational support, administrative support and instructional units.
 WEAVE assists faculty and staff to manage and document evidence of improvement to create reports on program, departmental, and college-wide performance measures.
 Each functional and academic program area within the organizational chart is identified in WEAVE as a reporting entity (see Appendix A).
-Additionally, Weave enables assessment entities to provide links - or associations - between strategic plan objectives and program outcomes/objectives, performance measures, findings and analysis of results.
+Additionally, WEAVE enables assessment entities to provide links - or associations - between strategic plan objectives and program outcomes/objectives, performance measures, findings and analysis of results.